-After the discussion around my 7 tips for new managers, I decided to add a few more:
+After the robust discussion on my 7 tips for new managers, I decided to add a few more tips:

 8. “Do unto others”